Fidelity's Solana ETF Filing: What It Means for Solana and Crypto Investors

 The Importance of Crypto ETFs

-Fidelity’s filing is particularly significant because it focuses specifically on Solana, a blockchain known for its scalability and low transaction fees.
+The significance of Fidelity’s filing lies in the fact that it is targeting only Solana, a blockchain that is known for its scalability and low transaction fees.

 What Was Filed?